royertiago/porrinha/README.md

 where the loser pays the beer (or some other penalty like that).
 See the [game rules](game_rules.md) for more information.

+The code is licensed under GPL version 3 or any later version.

 AI integration
 ==============